Fjällräven: History

-In 1950, at age 14, Åke Nordin made a bag, using his mother’s sewing machine, out of strong cotton material and fastened it to a wooden frame using leather straps.
-His invention caught the attention of the indigenous Sámi people.

 During his time serving in the Swedish Armed Forces, Åke Nordin identified a demand for durable and lightweight backpacks.
 After his discharge from the military, he established Fjällräven in 1960 and initially operated out of his family's basement.

 In 1983, the company listed itself on the over-the-counter list of the Stockholm Stock Exchange.

 By 1996, the company reported sales of 133 million Swedish kronor (US$20.3 million), with 71% attributed to exports.

 In 2002, following the purchase of the garment maker Tierra AB and the retail chains Friluftsbolaget AB and Naturkompaniet AB in 2001, the Fjällräven group was renamed to Fenix Outdoor.
 While Fjällräven retained its separate brand identity.

 In 2012, Fjällräven opened a retailer store in New York.
 In 2013, founder Åke Nordin died at the age of 77.

 Fjällräven has a significant market presence in the Nordic countries and is also represented in other countries in Europe.
 As of 2017, Fjällräven products were available in over 40 countries.